openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 the right CPU sets consistently is error prone, we want to extend the PerformanceProfile API to include settings for workload partitioning.

-We want to consolidate the current approach to setting up workload partitioning and utilize the changes suggested via the `openshift/installer`.
 When installation is done and workload partitioning is set then from that point on the `kubelet` and `crio` only need to be configured with the desired CPU set to use.
 We currently express this to customers via the `reserved` CPU set as part of the performance profile api.

 We want to add a new `workloads` field to the `cpu` field that contains a list of enums for defining which workloads to pin.
 This should allow us to expand